DougSalt/cbr/UPGRADING.md

-The files you need to change are:
+The files you need to change are for an upgrade to NetLogo are:

 If N.x.y is the release of NetLogo